-If you have a service based industry or if you sell information products, then there is a great chance that at some point you’ve considered webinars as a marketing tool.
-Hosting a webinar is a super smart way to build trust with your audience, win over new prospects and convert followers into buyers.
+If you have a service-based industry or if you sell information products, then there is a great chance that at some point, you’ve considered webinar marketing as a tool.
+Hosting a webinar is a super smart way to build trust with your audience, win over new prospects, and convert followers into buyers.
 In short, webinars work!

-Here are just a few reasons why they do.
+Here are just a few reasons why webinars work

-2. They give you a chance to extend your platform and spread your message.
+They give you a chance to extend your platform and spread your message

 The telltale sign of a great webinar is how much someone learned from you.
 Most webinars are set around a specific topic and are aimed at helping a customer solve a specific problem.
 So as the webinar host, you know that you are attracting an audience that is right for your service or course.
 And for your viewers, they know they will walk away with some solutions.
 (So make sure your webinar is actually jam-packed with knowledge and solutions!)